aimms/how-to/Articles/377/377-add-color-palettes.rst

-Steps to translate JSON to CSS
+Steps to Translate JSON to CSS
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
 Reading the JSON using `Data Exchange library <https://documentation.aimms.com/dataexchange/index.html>`_